 - The appointed contractor will be required to take specific noise abatement measures to the extent required and comply with the recommendations of BS 5228-1 (BSI 2014a) and S.I.
 No. 241/2006 European Communities (Noise Emissions by Equipment for Use Outdoors) (Amendment) Regulations 2006.
-These measures will ensure that:

-- During the Construction Phase, the appointed contractor will be required to manage the works to comply with the limits detailed in Section 13.2.3 using methods outlined in BS 5228-1 (BSI 2014a); and

-- □ The best means practicable, including proper maintenance of plant and equipment, will be employed to minimise the noise produced by on-site operations.

 - BS 5228-1 includes guidance on several aspects of construction site practices, which include, but are not limited to:

 - □ Selection of quiet plant;

 - □ Control of noise sources;

 - □ Screening;

-- \Box Hours of work;
+- □ Hours of work;

 - □ Liaison with the public; and

-- □ Monitoring.

-- The contractor will put in place the most appropriate noise control measures depending on the level of noise reduction required during specific phases of work.

-- The potential for any item of plant to result in exceedance of construction noise thresholds will be assessed prior to the item being brought onto the site.
+- □ Monitoring. - The contractor will put in place the most appropriate noise control measures depending on the level of noise reduction required during specific phases of work. - The potential for any item of plant to result in exceedance of construction noise thresholds will be assessed prior to the item being brought onto the site.
 The least noisy item of plant will be selected wherever practicable (e.g. plant items with sound attenuation incorporated).
 Should a particular item of plant already on the site be found to exceed the construction noise thresholds, the first action will be to identify whether the item can be replaced with a quieter alternative. - The appointed contractor will evaluate the choice of excavation, breaking or other working method taking into account various ground conditions and site constraints.
-Where alternative lower noise generating equipment are available that will provide equivalent results, these will be selected to control noise within the relevant thresholds, where it is practicable to do so. - For mobile plant items such as dump trucks, cranes, excavators and loaders, the installation of an acoustic exhaust, utilising an acoustic canopy to replace the normal engine cover and / or maintaining enclosure panels closed during operation can reduce noise levels by up to 10 dB. - For percussive tools such as pneumatic concrete breakers and tools a number of noise control measures include fitting a muffler or sound reducing equipment to the breaker 'tool' and ensuring any leaks in the air lines are sealed. - Where compressors, generators and pumps are located in proximity to NSLs and have the potential to exceed the construction noise thresholds, these will be surrounded by acoustic lagging or enclosed within acoustic enclosures providing air ventilation. - Resonance effects in panel work or cover plates can be reduced through stiffening or the application of damping compounds, while other noise nuisance can be controlled by fixing resilient materials in between the surfaces in contact. - Screening is an effective method of reducing CNLs at a receiver location and can be used successfully as an additional measure to other forms of noise control.
-The effectiveness of a noise screen will depend on the height and length of the screen, its mass, and its position relative to both the source and receiver.
-BS 5228-1 (BSI 2014a) states that on level sites the screen should be placed as close as possible to either the source or the receiver.
-The construction of the barrier will be such that there are no gaps or openings at joints in the screen material. - Erection of localised demountable enclosures or screens will be used around piling rigs, breakers or drill bits, as required, when in operation in proximity to NSLs with the potential to exceed the construction noise thresholds.
-Annex B of BS 5228-1 (Figures B1, B2 and B3) provide typical details for temporary and mobile acoustic screens, sheds and enclosures that can be constructed on-site from standard materials.
-A well placed and designed mobile temporary screen around a piece of equipment or construction activity can effectively reduce noise emissions by 10 dB(A). - In addition, careful planning of the construction site layout will also be considered.
-The placement of site buildings such as offices and stores between the site and sensitive locations can provide a good level of noise screening. - Working hours will be restricted to 08:00 to 19:00 Monday to Friday & 08:00 to 14:00 on Saturdays.
+Where alternative lower noise generating equipment are available that will provide equivalent results, these will be selected to control noise within the relevant thresholds, where it is practicable to do so. - Screening is an effective method of reducing construction noise limits at a receiver location and can be used successfully as an additional measure to other forms of noise control.
+The effectiveness of a noise screen will depend on the height and length of the screen, its mass, and its position relative to both the source and receiver. - Erection of localised demountable enclosures or screens will be used around piling rigs, breakers or drill bits, as required, when in operation in proximity to NSLs with the potential to exceed the construction noise thresholds. - In addition, careful planning of the construction site layout will also be considered.
+The placement of site buildings such as offices and stores between the site and sensitive locations can provide a good level of noise screening. - Working hours will be restricted to 07:00 to 18:00 Monday to Friday & 08:00 to 14:00 on Saturdays.
 No Sunday or Bank Holiday work will be permitted.
 Out of hours working will be only permitted by arrangement with site management.
-Work outside of normal hours will be subject to approval by Fingal County Council - The contractor will establish clear forms of communication that will involve the appointed contractor to NSLs in proximity to the works, so that residents or building occupants are aware of the likely duration of activities likely to generate noise or vibration that are potentially significant. - A clear communication programme will be established by contractor to inform adjacent building occupants in advance of any potential intrusive works which may give rise to vibration levels likely to result in significant effects.
-The nature and duration of the works will be clearly set out in all communication circulars as necessary

-• Appropriate vibration isolation shall be applied to plant (such as resilient mounts to pumps and generators), where required and where feasible.
+Work outside of normal hours will be subject to approval by Fingal County Council - The contractor will establish clear forms of communication that will involve the appointed contractor in proximity to the works, so that residents or building occupants are aware of the likely duration of activities likely to generate noise or vibration that are potentially significant. - A clear communication programme will be established by contractor to inform adjacent building occupants in advance of any potential intrusive works which may give rise to vibration levels likely to result in significant effects.
+The nature and duration of the works will be clearly set out in all communication circulars as necessary - Appropriate vibration isolation shall be applied to plant (such as resilient mounts to pumps and generators), where required and where feasible.